 Submitting the pdf version of this form

-Once you have completed your form, print it, sign it, and obtain required signatures before submitting.
-Be sure to chose a submission option that works with your chosen method of payment (above).
+Once you have completed your form, print it, sign it, and obtain the required signatures before submitting it.
+Be sure to choose a submission option that works with your chosen method of payment (above).
 We do not accept submissions by email.

-Login to our online Letter of Permission Application using your University of Waterloo username and password.
-You'll be prompted to upload your completed application form, with all approval signatures.
+Log in to our online Letter of Permission Application using your University of Waterloo username and password.
+You'll be prompted to upload your completed approved application form.